wandansible/common/README.md

           default: systemd
           type: str

+- keyboard_backspace  Configures the behavior of <BackSpace> and
+                       <Delete> keys on the console, or empty string
+                       to leave keyboard backspace behavior as is
+          default: ''
+          type: str

+- keyboard_layout  XKB keyboard layout name, or empty string to leave keyboard layout as is
+          default: ''
+          type: str

+- keyboard_model  XKB keyboard model name, or empty string to leave keyboard model as is
+          default: ''
+          type: str

+- keyboard_options  XKB keyboard option components, or empty string to leave keyboard options as is
+          default: ''
+          type: str

+- keyboard_variant  XKB keyboard variant components, or empty string to leave keyboard variant as is
+          default: ''
+          type: str

 - language  The value of the LANGUAGE environment variable, or empty string to leave LANGUAGE as is
           default: ''